 The American astronaut Neil Armstrong walks on the moon.

-In New York state, the Woodstock festival attracts more than 500 000
+In New York state, the Woodstock festival attracts more than 500 000 visitors instead of the anticipated 50 000!

 The 6th chapter in the adventures of the famous British secret agent James Bond was released in cinemas, with the Australian actor George Lazenby cast in the leading role.